tarcneem/shift_register_tb/README.md

 # shift_register_tb
-a simple SystemVerilog testbench for an 8-bit shift register.
+ 8-bit Shift Register Simple SystemVerilog Testbench and Design Description This project includes a simple SystemVerilog testbench for verifying an 8-bit shift register design.
+The shift register can shift data left or right based on control signals and includes a reset functionality to clear the register.